OpenF2/F2/docs/src/container-development.md

 Starting with F2 version 1.2, `AppHandlers` is the preferred method for Container Developers to manage app layout.
 </p>

-The `AppHandlers` functionality provides an event-based system for Container Developers' programs.
+The `AppHandlers` functionality provides an event-based system for Container Developers' web applications.
 The addition of a collection of constants in `F2.Constants.AppHandlers` shows the primitive set of event types (or hooks) available to developers, including hooks such as `appCreateRoot`, `appRenderAfter`, `appDestroyAfter` and more.
 (Review the complete `F2.Constants.AppHandlers` collection in [the F2.js SDK documentation](./sdk/classes/F2.Constants.AppHandlers.html).)

 Using `AppHandlers` is as simple as attaching an event handler function to be executed at the appropriate time as determined by the order of operations in F2.
-There are three functions available on `F2.AppHandlers`: `getToken`, `on`, and `off`.
+To do this there are three functions available on `F2.AppHandlers`: `getToken`, `on`, and `off`.
+We'll review the token concept first as a token is the required first argument in `on` and `off`.

 ### AppHandler Tokens

 A new feature has been added to F2 as part of `AppHandlers`: the event token.
-The token is designed to be used only by Container Developers to ensure the `AppHandlers` functions are only called by their programs, and aren't accessible to App Developers' code.
-Container Developers should create a variable for this token in their JavaScript and encapsulate it inside a closure.
+The token is designed to be used only by Container Developers to ensure the `AppHandlers` listeners are only called by their applications, and aren't accessible to App Developers' code.
+Container Developers should create a variable for this token in their JavaScript and encapsulate it inside a closure as shown in the example below.

 ```javascript
 (function(){